b43r/calibre-web/README.md

 # CalibreWeb
 ASP.NET Core web-app for browsing and downloading ebooks stored in a Calibre database.

-CalibreWeb works similar than the built-in Calibre content server: It displays your ebooks stored in a Calibre database on a HTML page.
+CalibreWeb works similar to the built-in Calibre content server: It displays your ebooks stored in a Calibre database on a HTML page.

 If you want to give someone access to you ebook catalogue, but don't want to permanently run Calibre on your Windows web-server, then CalibreWeb is the right thing for you!